php-dev-br/laravel-doc-pt-br/eloquent-relationships.md

         //
     }

-Like all other relationship types, you may call the `roles` method to continue chaining query constraints onto the relationship:
+Of course, like all other relationship types, you may call the `roles` method to continue chaining query constraints onto the relationship:

     $roles = App\User::find(1)->roles()->orderBy('name')->get();

 As mentioned previously, to determine the table name of the relationship's joining table, Eloquent will join the two related model names in alphabetical order.
 However, you are free to override this convention.
 You may do so by passing a second argument to the `belongsToMany` method:

     return $this->belongsToMany('App\Role', 'role_user');

 In addition to customizing the name of the joining table, you may also customize the column names of the keys on the table by passing additional arguments to the `belongsToMany` method.
 The third argument is the foreign key name of the model on which you are defining the relationship, while the fourth argument is the foreign key name of the model that you are joining to:

     return $this->belongsToMany('App\Role', 'role_user', 'user_id', 'role_id');

 #### Defining The Inverse Of The Relationship

 To define the inverse of a many-to-many relationship, you place another call to `belongsToMany` on your related model.
 To continue our user roles example, let's define the `users` method on the `Role` model:

     <?php